beanth/Brown-Cat-Feeder/README.md

  Allows a Raspberry Pi 4 to detect a brown cat using OpenCV and reveal a food bowl.
 Looks for certain colors only present in my cat's coat so that my roommates' cat doesn't eat all of her food.

+## How to install
+Run `pip install -r requirements.txt` in root of repo.

 ## How it works
 First, the Pi detects the presence of a cat using limit switches in a platform.
 Then, it turns on an array of white LEDs in order to allow the camera to see the color of the cat better.